Optimizing Next.js Static Generation in CI Pipelines

 Performance Trade-offs & Resource Allocation

 Evaluate storage costs against build duration improvements.
 Granular cache retention accelerates subsequent builds but consumes runner disk quotas.
-Disable ISR during CI execution to reduce memory footprint.
+Disable ISR revalidation logic during next build by not calling revalidate from getStaticProps in CI-targeted test routes — ISR background revalidation is a runtime server feature and does not run during static export.

 Pipeline Configuration Templates